Pak army chief vows missile strikes over Indus treaty, warns of nuclear war from US soil: Report - BusinessToday

 Guests were barred from carrying phones or recording devices, and no transcript was circulated; the account was reconstructed from attendees’ recollections, as per the report.
 Munir was in Florida for the retirement of US CENTCOM chief General Michael Kurilla.

-The visit followed a controversial meeting with former US president Donald Trump, which drew criticism from pro-democracy voices in Pakistan since neither the country’s prime minister nor president has been invited to Washington.
+The visit followed an earlier meeting with US president Donald Trump, which drew criticism from pro-democracy voices in Pakistan since neither the country’s prime minister nor president has been invited to Washington.

 According to the report by Praveen Swami, Munir mocked India’s refusal to disclose its losses in the recent Four-Day War: “The Indians should accept their losses.
 Sportsman spirit is a virtue.”
 He said Pakistan was willing to make its own losses public if India did the same.
 Reading from prepared notes, Munir recalled: “Ek tweet karwaya tha with Surah Fil and a picture of [the industrialist] Mukesh Ambani to show them what we will do the next time.”
 The Qur’anic verse describes how Allah sent birds to crush an invading army with stones, leaving it “chewed-up straw.”